 - a.
-NYISO Transmission and Dispatching Operation Manual; September 2008.
-A copy of this revised document is included in this filing. - b.
-NYISO Emergency Operations Manual, September 2008.
+NYISO Transmission and Dispatching Operation Manual; September 2008 (filed 2009). - b.
+NYISO Emergency Operations Manual, February 2011 (filed 2011).
 A copy of this revised document is included in this filing.

-These manuals are available from the NYISO web site (www.nyiso.com/public/documents/manuals/operations).
+These manuals are available from the NYISO web site (www.nyiso.com/public/markets\operations/documents/manuals\guides).